+Best Masters in Technology Management in China 2017.
 Chemical Engineering & Technology (M.E)

 The nationally acknowledged Chemical Engineering Master of Engineering (MChE.)
 Program in Donghua University was established in 1978.
 It is currently administrated by the college of Chemistry, Chemical Engineering and Biotechnology (CCCEB).
 The MChE program has a focus in applied research and is especially designed to provide excellent preparation for students who will be seeking employment in industry.
 ChE faculty have taken charge of over 100 research projects funded by the national and provincial ministries, which resulted in over 300 journal publications, almost 200 patent applications, and numerous awards for the advancement of science and technology.
 We maintain a high faculty/student ratio and operate an open-door policy for faculty offices whereby students are free to stop in to discuss their research, science, careers or life in general.
 Incoming students may choose to study in the three sub-disciplines of Applied Chemical Engineering, Bioengineering and Process Chemistry.
 The program has graduated over 400 master students and there are approximately 100 students currently enrolled.